 8 Ways the Reformation Has Shaped My Life and Ministry

-Twenty years ago, Reformed Theology made landfall on the shores of my life with the force of a Category 5 hurricane.
+Twenty three years ago, Reformed Theology made landfall on the shores of my life with the force of a Category 5 hurricane.

 I had been in ministry only a few months, had preached a few times, when God, in his kind mercy, put a few good men in my path who gently and patiently guided me toward sound doctrine.
 They introduced me to Augustine and his Confessions, Luther and his Commentary on Galatians, Calvin and his Institutes, the five solas, the TULIP, Bunyan and Pilgrim’s Progress, Spurgeon and his steel backbone in the Downgrade Controversy, Lloyd Jones and his Romans series.